TACC/Lmod/docs/source/230_lmod_env_vars.rst

   [yes/no] If set to yes then Lmod will bypass all cachefile and walk the directories in MODULEPATH instead.

+**LMOD_PAGER**:
+  [string] Lmod uses a pager when not using redirect.
+It defaults to less.
+Site/Users can turn off the pager if it is set to "None".

 **LMOD_RTM_TESTING**:
   [any value] If this variable has any value it means that Lmod does nothing.
 This is useful when testing a personal copy of Lmod and